ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 - By default, there are 2 copies of data - one in each MZR, service is setup in pairs; validate Secure Automated Backup with Compass [data center pairings](/docs/power-iaas?topic=power-iaas-backup-strategies#baas-dcs).
 - Replication frequency: The daily replication is based on the local time zone.

-- This third-party product is provided by a vendor outside of IBM and is subject to a separate agreement between you and the third party if you accept their terms.
-IBM is not responsible for the product and makes no privacy, security, performance, support, or other commitments regarding the product.
+- This third-party product is provided by a vendor outside of {{site.data.keyword.cloud_notm}} and is subject to a separate agreement between you and the third party if you accept their terms. {{site.data.keyword.cloud_notm}} is not responsible for the product and makes no privacy, security, performance, support, or other commitments regarding the product.

 For sizing and configuration information, reach out to [Cobalt Iron support](https://www.cobaltiron.com/) For information about the methods, see [Secure Automated Backup with Compass summary](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass\#about){: external}.